connectrpc/conformance/README.md

 RPC: `FullDuplexCall`

-Client calls `FullDuplexCall` exactly 4 times with a request with a payload of 250 KiB and receives a response with a payload of 500 KiB, a request with a payload of 8 bytes and receives a response with a payload of 16 bytes, a request with a payload of 1 KiB and receives a response with a payload of 2 KiB, and a request with a payload of 32 KiB and receives a response with a payload of 64 kiB.
+Client sends exactly 4 requests over a `FullDuplexCall` stream:

+- A request with a payload of 250 KiB, expecting a response with a payload of 500 KiB
+- A request with a payload of 8 bytes, expecting a response with a payload of 16 bytes
+- A request with a payload of 1 KiB, expecting a response with a payload of 2 KiB
+- A request with a payload of 32 KiB, expecting a response with a payload of 64 KiB

 Client asserts that payload sizes are in order and then closes the stream.
 No errors are expected.

 #### empty_stream